II. THE PROKARYOTIC CELL: BACTERIA

 Finally, lysosomes (def), containing digestive enzymes and microbicidal chemicals, fuse with the phagosome containing the ingested microbe and the microbe is destroyed (see Fig. 8).

-Capsules enable bacteria to resist phagocytosis by evading the complement and antibody body defense responses.
+Capsules enable bacteria to resist phagocytosis.
 For example, capsules can resist unenhanced attachment by preventing the glycoprotein receptors on phagocytes from recognizing the bacterial cell wall components and mannose-containing carbohydrates (see Fig. 10).
 Also, some capsules simply cover the C3b that does bind to the bacterial surface and prevent the C3b receptor on phagocytes from making contact with the C3b (see Fig. 9).
-This will be discussed in greater detail later in Unit 1 under Bacterial Pathogenesis.
+This will be discussed in greater detail later in Unit 3 under Bacterial Pathogenesis.

 Examples of bacteria that use their capsule to resist phagocytic engulfment include Streptococcus pneumoniae (inf), Haemophilus influenzae type b (inf), Neisseria meningitidis (inf), Bacillus anthracis (inf) , and Bordetella pertussis (inf).